jmillanacosta/RDFCraft/docs/guide/mapping-interface.md

 ## Creating Nodes

 To create a node, right click on the canvas and select **Create Node**.
-It will create a new Node in the canvas.
+It will place a Node on the canvas.

 ![Create Node](imgs/create-node.png)

 ![Mapping-1](imgs/mapping-01.png)

-After you create a node, you can click on the node to see the properties of the node on the **Node Properties** panel.
+After its creation, you can click on the node to see its properties on the **Node Properties** panel.

 ![Node Properties For Entities](imgs/node-properties.png)